On transitive sets of derangements in primitive groups: Remarks

 \section{Remarks}

-\begin{itemize} \item[(a)] Let $H$ be a subgroup of a finite group $G$.
-Then the inclusion $Hx\subseteq\cup_{g\in G}H^g$ holds for $x\in G$ if and only if $Hy\subseteq\cup_{g\in G}H^g$ for every $y$ in the double coset $HxH$.
-For $G$ and $H$ as in the theorem, there are precisely $78366$ double cosets $HyH$ different from $H$, and it turns out that exactly one of these double cosets accounts for the counterexample! \item[(b)] Let $G$, $H$, $a, b, c$ and $x$ be as in the theorem and its proof.
-Set $s=ab$, so $H=\gen{s}\rtimes\gen{c}$.
-The normalizer of $\gen{c}$ in $G$ has order $128$.
-It contains exactly $4$ elements $z$ such that $z$ has order $4$, $c^z=c^{-1}$, and $s$ and $sz$ are conjugate in $G$.
-These four elements are in the double coset $HxH$ with $x$ as in the theorem. \item[(c)] Initially, I had tried to explore a vast generalization of the question.
+\begin{itemize} \item[(a)] If we replace $G$ by its automorphism group ${}^3D_4(2).3$, then the primitive action of degree $4{,}064{,}256$ has a transitive set of derangements, so it is not a counterexample to Question \ref{q:8.75}. \item[(b)] Let $H$ be a subgroup of a finite group $G$.
+Then the inclusion $Hx\subseteq\cup_{g\in G}H^g$ holds for $x\in G$ if and only if $HxH\subseteq\cup_{g\in G}H^g$.
+For $G$ and a point stabilizer $H$ as in Theorem \ref{t:3d4}, there are precisely $78{,}366$ double cosets $HxH$ different from $H$, and it turns out that exactly one of these double cosets accounts for the counterexample! \item[(c)] In hindsight, this kind of uniqueness of the counterexample helped to derive some of the structural properties in Lemma \ref{l:mat8}.
+For instance, if $HxH$ gives a counterexample, then so does $Hx^{-1}H$, thus $HxH=Hx^{-1}H$ by uniqueness.
+So $x^{-1}=h_1xh_2$ for $h_i\in H$.
+This gives $(xh_1)^{-1}=(xh_1)(h_1^{-1}h_2)$.
+So upon replacing $x$ with $xh_1$, we may assume $x^2\in H$.
+Now $x$ has order $\ne13$, for otherwise $x=(x^2)^7\in H$.
+Thus $x$ has order $2$ or $4$.
+One can rule out the former case.
+Again, let $S$ be the Sylow $13$-subgroup of $H$.
+The normalizer of $S$ in the automorphism group ${}^3D_4(2).3$ of $G$ has the form $S\rtimes\gen{\sigma}$ with $\sigma$ of order $12$.
+Clearly, $\sigma$ normalizes $H$, and we may assume that $\sigma^6=x^2$.
+Here $\sigma^3$ plays the role of $y$ in Lemma \ref{l:mat8}.
+From $Hx^\sigma H=HxH$ we get further properties from Lemma \ref{l:mat8}. \item[(d)] I have tried to extend the counterexample to the bigger twisted triality groups $G={}^3D_4(q)$ for $q=3$ and $q=4$ and the maximal subgroup $H=C_{q^4-q^2+1}\rtimes C_4$.
+Here, $G$ is far too large for it to be feasible to compute representatives $x$ of the double cosets of $H$ in $G$.
+I was only able to verify that the elements $x$ of order $4$ with $x^2\in H$ do not produce counterexamples (unlike in the case $q=2$). \item[(e)] Initially, I had tried to explore a vast generalization of Question \ref{q:8.75}.
 The primitivity of a group can not be read off from the permutation character, see the negative answer \cite{guralnick_saxl___primitive_permutation_characters} by Guralnick and Saxl to a question of Wielandt.
 However, by a result of Higman (see \cite{higman___intersection} or \cite[Theorem 3.2A]{DixMort}), primitivity is encoded in the orbital graphs: The group $G$ is primitive if and only if each non-diagonal orbital graph is connected.